roryclaasen/dotfiles/README.md

 # Rory Claasen's Dotfiles

+Config files and PowerShell scripts I use for my Windows machine(s).

 ## Instalation

 You can clone the repository wherever you want (well on same drive as `$home`).
 (I like to keep it in `~\dotfiles`.)
 The setup script will setup symlinks to the cloned repository.